timfulmer/bigdatahowto/CORE.md

 We are keeping the structure within `modules` flat to make things simple.

 Next, setup the inter-module dependencies.
-The bd-core module does not have any dependencies yet, and does not need a `gradle.build` file yet.
+The bd-core module does not have any dependencies yet, and does not need a `gradle.build` file at the moment.

 ####bd-default
 ```